 UWA availed the Nkuringo gorilla family for tourism in April 2004 after a four-year Habituation process—this was the first habituated gorilla group in the Bwindi southern sector.
-The family had 20 members, including three silverback under the dominant leadership of Silverback Nkuringo, who gets his name from a local word meaning “round Hill.”
+The family had 20 members, including three silverbacks under the dominant leadership of Silverback Nkuringo, who gets his name from a local word meaning “round Hill.”

-The group is famously known for foraging outside the park for most of their time, which led to the government and conservation bodies to displace former local human settlers in the frontline villages along the Nkuringo sector park boundary, to create a buffer zone to minimize the human-wildlife interface.
+The group is famously known for foraging outside the park for most of their time, which led to the government and conservation bodies displacing former local human settlers in the frontline villages along the Nkuringo sector park boundary, to create a buffer zone to minimize the human-wildlife interface.
 The gorilla group’s familiar relationship with villagers contributed highly to UWA deciding to habituate the group.

 Silverback Nkuringo led the group till his death, in 2008, at the age of 45, leaving the family in Silverback Safari’s capable leadership.
 Safari had a successful tenure until he disappeared after a deadly encounter with the Bushaho gorilla group that lived nearby.
 Up to this day, rangers have failed to locate the whereabouts of Silverback Safari.
 Silverback Rafiki, next in line, immediately took up the dominant position after Safari’s disappearance.